Azerbaijan Soviet Socialist Republic: Secession

 The unrest culminated in a crackdown by the Red army which aimed at silencing the demands for independence.
 At least 132 demonstrators were killed and other civilians in Baku injured on 20 January 1990.

 Azerbaijan participated in the union-wide referendum to preserve the union as the Union of Soviet Sovereign Republics but with different constitutional arrangements.
 The referendum was passed by 93.3% of valid polls.
 The Armenian SSR did not participate in the referendum.
 The Supreme Soviet of the exclave of the Nakhichevan Autonomous Soviet Socialist Republic also decided not to participate in the referendum.
 The Azerbaijani Popular Front Party argued that only 15% of the electorate had participated in the referendum.

 The "Treaty of the Union of Sovereign States" failed to be ratified because the 1991 Soviet coup d'état attempt accelerated declarations of independence by Soviet Socialist Republics between August and December.
 Azerbaijan adopted its declaration of independence on 18 October 1991.
 The final dissolution of the Soviet Union took place on 26 December 1991.
-Shortly before that date, the Azerbaijan SSR joined the Commonwealth of Independent States.
+Shortly before that date, the Azerbaijan joined the Commonwealth of Independent States.

 By the end of 1991 fighting in Nagorno-Karabakh had escalated into a full-scale war, which culminated into a tense 1994 cease-fire that persisted into the 21st century.
-Azerbaijani success in the war of 2020 and a further successful offensive in 2023 resulted in the restoration of Azerbaijan's territorial extent to that which it had held as a Soviet Republic.
+Azerbaijani success in the war of 2020 and a further successful offensive in 2023 led to the restoration of Azerbaijan’s territorial integrity.